-From: Carbonear, Newfoundland and Labrador
+From Carbonear, Newfoundland and Labrador

-- Born in 1810 in Worcester, Worcestershire, England, United Kingdom of Great Britain and Ireland
+Born in 1810 in Worcester, Worcestershire, England, United Kingdom of Great Britain and Ireland

-- Resided and worked in Carbonear, Newfoundland and Labrador
+Resided and worked in Carbonear, Newfoundland and Labrador

-- Died in 1888 in Torquay, Torbay, England
+Died in 1888 in Torquay, Torbay, England

 in 1827 Gosse sailed from England to Newfoundland to serve as a clerk in the Carbonear, Newfoundland, in the counting-house of Slade, Elson and Co.
-Goose became a dedicated, self-taught student of Newfoundland entomology, “the first person systematically to investigate and to record the entomology” of the island.
+Gosse became a dedicated, self-taught student of Newfoundland entomology, “the first person systematically to investigate and to record the entomology” of the island.

 From Actinologia Britannica by Philip Henry Gosse

 In 1835 he left Newfoundland for Compton, Sherbrooke County Lower Canada (now Quebec) where he farmed unsuccessfully for three years.
-Goose became a member of the Natural History Society of Montreal and submitted specimens to its museum.
+Gosse became a member of the Natural History Society of Montreal and submitted specimens to its museum.

 In 1853 Gosse created and stocked the first public aquarium at the London Zoo.
 He coined the term “aquarium” when he published the first manual, The Aquarium: An Unveiling of the Wonders of the Deep Sea, in 1854.